 - Being spied on by a doe.
 She crept up behind me and watched me from just a few feet away.
 Her soft eyes were enormous and inquisitive.

 - Being tickled by a baby bat.
 (They’re very fast climbers!)

 - Having a day gecko run up my arm and across my face to hide in my hair.

 - Seeing the Milky Way stretch across a sky dotted with millions of stars.
-(One of those rare sights that you can really only see far from civilization.)

 - Watching clouds slowly rotate during a thunderstorm.
 They only turn into funnels about half the time.